hongweimachene/PlantsvsZombies/README.md

 Plant placement for entire map works, bullets are deleted when leaving the screen, plants "die" but there was a bug where you cannot place a plant over a tile in which a "dead" plant was already placed, bug fixed.
 Adding wallnut, plants now cost money, player starts with 200 currency

 5/26/19
-Added wallnut class, sunflowers no longer spawn suns in synch, all spawn randomly
+Added wallnut class, sunflowers no longer spawn suns in synch, all spawn randomly, zombies spawn slower, zombies each have random speed